HYDRAE404/Kalkoulator/README.md

 <hr>
+**Note**: The program is relatively new and fresh (and so is my knowledge in math).
+Some may encounter unsupported features, or even a bug.
+I will try my best to continuously develop this app. <br> <br>

 For more information about the project, a wiki will be worked on soon. ( If I'm on the mood :] )